sksksk2024/blogr/README.md

 ### Continued development

-I attempted to integrate parallax effects and smooth scrolling using Framer Motion but faced significant challenges.
-Moving forward, I plan to deepen my understanding of animation techniques to refine my skills before applying for jobs.
-Additionally, I aim to strengthen my grasp of Next.js alongside my MERN stack, as it significantly enhances SEO, performance, and developer experience.
+I will continue to focus on strengthening my skills in the MERN stack, Next.js, Framer Motion, and TypeScript.
+Additionally, I aim to improve my programming logic and problem-solving abilities overall.

 ### Useful resources